-"(T)he decision to admit a patient is a complex medical judgment which can be made only after the physician has considered a number of factors, including the patient's medical history and current medical needs, the types of facilities available to inpatients and to outpatients, the hospital's by-laws and admissions policies, and the relative appropriateness of treatment in each setting.
-Factors to be considered when making the decision to admit include such things as:

-- The severity of the signs and symptoms exhibited by the patient; - The medical predictability of something adverse happening to the patient; - The need for diagnostic studies that appropriately are outpatient services (i.e., their performance does not ordinarily require the patient to remain at the hospital for 24 hours or more) to assist in assessing whether the patient should be admitted; and - The availability of diagnostic procedures at the time when and at the location where the patient presents."
+'(T)he decision to admit a patient is a complex medical ludgment which can be made only after the physician has considered a number of factors, including the patient's medical history and current medical needs, the types of facilities available to inpatients and to outpatients, the hospital's by-laws and admissions policies, and the relative appropriateness of treatment in each setting.
+Factors to be considered when making the decision to admit include such things as: The severity of the signs and symptoms exhibited by the patient; The need for diagnostic studies that appropriately are outpatient services (i.e., their performance does not ordinarily require the patient to remain at the hospital for 24 hours or more) to assist in assessing whether the patient procedures at the time when and at the location where the patient services."